leodip/promptbuilder/README.md

 # promptbuilder

-A Go program that scans directories for text files based on patterns and combines their contents into a single Markdown file.
+A command line utility that scans directories for text files based on patterns and combines their contents into a single Markdown file.

 ## Installation